rm25282/IntelligentCreditScoring/README.md

 - In terms of a bank account the numberOfTimesOverdrawn could be time limited to a year for example
 - Should a high number of loans have a negative impact on a credit score?
 - Should having no loans have a negative impact on a score?
-- Could a calculation based on the number of loans be sued to check whether the account is going to be overdrawn?
+- Could a calculation based on the number of loans be used to check whether the account is going to be overdrawn?
 - A customer with a high income should have a positive impact on the credit score and vice versa

 ### Technology